Sample itinerary for you to consider...

 HOTEL AIT BEN DAMIETTE BLD

-Susan has prepared another enjoyable and informative experience for us at the nearby village of Zawiyat Tidrhest.
-We can visit the homes, the combined pre-school/Koranic school and the inspiring small museum they have created.
+Another enjoyable and informative experience awaits us at a tiny village, where we can visit the homes, the combined pre-school/Koranic school and the inspiring small museum they have created.
 The women here worked with a U.S. development organization, the Near East Foundation, which helped them set up cooperatives for weaving, raising chickens and other income-generating projects.
 They'll demonstrate their weaving techniques, which we can also try.
 Rugs, wall hangings, embroideries, charming and interesting small paintings can be purchased.
 We'll discuss economic development with the members of the local village association, made up of both men and women.
 Other villagers will prepare lunch for us.

 With its red walls, the great souk, ancient monuments and blue backdrop of the often snow-covered High Atlas Mountains, Marrakech is one of the world's most distinctive cities.
 Compared with the European flavor of Casablanca, and the Arab character of Fes, Marrakech moves to the beat of an African drum.
 The exciting square of J'ma el Fna awaits us, taking us back 2000 years in time.
 Storytellers, clairvoyants, snake charmers, trance dancers and water sellers in traditional dress abound; enticing aromas add to the rich texture – the colors and pulse of Morocco.